-22 Beginning from the baptism of John, unto that same day that he was taken up from us, must one be ordained to be a witness with us of his resurrection.
+22 Beginning from the baptism of John, unto that same day that

 23 And they appointed two, Joseph called Barsabas, who was surnamed Justus, and Matthias.

 24 And they prayed, and said, Thou, Lord, which knowest the hearts of all men, shew whether of these two thou hast chosen, 25 That he may take part of this ministry and apostleship, from which Judas by transgression fell, that he might go to his own place.